Lankum: Side projects

 Radie Peat and Lankum's producer John "Spud" Murphy are both members of the band ØXN, along with singer-songwriter and composer Katie Kim and Eleanor Myler.
 The band released their debut album, CYRM, in 2023 to critical acclaim.

 Ian Lynch hosts and produces a monthly podcast, Fire Draw Near, which "investigates Irish traditional music and song in all of its myriad forms".
 A companion compilation album, featuring his discoveries, was released in 2021 on Rough Trade Recordings.

 Ian released a solo album ...And Take the Black Worm With Me under the name "One Leg One Eye" in 2022 which came about during lockdown and has performed live with George Brennan.
 Ian Lynch's soundtrack for Paul Duane’s film All You Need Is Death was released in 2024 under his own name.
+In 2026, One Leg One Eye’s second album, Crone, was released.

 Cormac MacDiarmada and Ruth Clinton from Landless play music and produce videos together as Poor Creature.
 They have been joined by John Dermody from The Jimmy Cake.
 They have a track on the compilation The Planet That You're On.

 Cormac MacDiarmada and producer John "Spud" Murphy worked with Wild Beasts vocalist and bass guitarist Tom Fleming on his second solo album, Endless Rain, released under the name One True Pairing.
 The album was recorded in Dublin and released on Domino in October 2024.

 Daragh Lynch has joined forces with Iona Zajac to record the song "The Burning of Auchindoun" and performed together for Tradition Now in 2022.
 He has also done a number of solo performances, including headlining the music for the Robert Tressell Festival in Dublin in 2024.

 Radie Peat and Cormac MacDiarmada play music together as Rue, including a version of "Katie Cruel" which later appeared on The Livelong Day.